 - Touching their private parts as self-soothing behavior, usually during naps or bedtime

-- Tell your child he/she did the right thing by telling you
+- Tell your child he or she did the right thing by telling you

-- Protect your child from the person and let your child know you will help keep him/her safe
+- Protect your child from the person and let your child know you will help keep him or her safe

 - Report your concerns immediately to the authorities to seek child abuse help

-- Call your child’s doctor and/or arrange to have your child seen by an expert in medical evaluations for suspected sexual abuse
+- Call your child’s doctor or arrange to have your child seen by an expert in medical evaluations for suspected sexual abuse